uber-go/guide/style.md

 Embedding should provide tangible benefit, like adding or augmenting functionality in a semantically-appropriate way.
-It should do this with zero adverse user-facing effects (see also: [Avoid Embedding Types in Public Structs]).
+It should do this with zero adverse user-facing effects (see also: [Avoid Embedding Types in Public Structs](#avoid-embedding-types-in-public-structs)).

 Exception: Mutexes should not be embedded, even on unexported types.
-See also: [Zero-value Mutexes are Valid].
+See also: [Zero-value Mutexes are Valid](#zero-value-mutexes-are-valid).

-  [Avoid Embedding Types in Public Structs]: #avoid-embedding-types-in-public-structs
-  [Zero-value Mutexes are Valid]: #zero-value-mutexes-are-valid

 Embedding **should not**: